What should you take to chemo?

 2 – Snacks

 Packing a few snacks and/or a beverage you like is a good idea.
 Suggestions might be: crackers, cookies, lemon drops, lemon heads, pretzels, sweet and sour type candies, hard candies of any sort, mints, granola bars, soup, water, ginger ale, a favorite juice or soda and gum.
 Of course, most cancer centers offer snacks for chemo patients, but you never know if what they offer will appeal to you, so bringing something of your own is a good idea.

 3 – Devices

-Does anyone go anywhere without their smartphones these days?
+Does anyone go anywhere without their cell phone these days?
 I think not.
-Many wouldn’t consider going without a laptop, favorite e-reader and/or listening device either.
+Many wouldn’t consider going without a laptop, favorite E-reader, and/or listening device either.
 Also, don’t forget your charger(s).
 And headphones.

 4 – Warm and fuzzy comfort stuff

 Be sure to take a sweatshirt or sweater.
 Some like to haul along a comfy pillow or favorite blanket.
 Slippers or soft, cozy socks can be comforting too.
 Wouldn’t it be nice if we could take our favorite furry pet?
 Well, depends on your pet I guess.